 Traditional VOC relies on questionnaires, tape recorders and post-interview analyses.
 That’s fine for B2C, but your B2B customers are insightful, rational, interested and fewer in number.
 They’re smart and will make you smarter if you engage them in a peer-to-peer fashion, take notes with a digital projector, skillfully probe, and let them lead you.

-More in article, Seven Mistakes that Stunt Organic Growth
+More in executive briefing, Seven Mistakes that Stunt Organic Growth.